mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     >>> scheduler = mdp.parallel.ProcessScheduler(n_processes=2)
     >>> parallel_flow = mdp.parallel.make_parallel(flow)
     >>> parallel_flow.train(data_iterable, scheduler=scheduler)
+    >>> scheduler.shutdown()

-So only two additional lines were needed to parallelize the training of the flow.
+So only three additional lines were needed to parallelize the training of the flow.
 The ``make_parallel`` function tries to find parallel versions of the nodes in the given flow.
 It then modifies the nodes such that they make use of the parallel version.
 A new ``ParallelFlow`` is then constructed and returned.
 One can also reverse this with the ``unmake_parallel`` function.
+Note that the ``shutdown`` method should be always called at the end to make sure that the threads and processes used by the scheduler are cleaned up properly.

 We can 	alternatively implement this example by manually constructing a parallel flow: